 As we work together to recover from the economic impacts of the COVID-19 pandemic, climate change continues to threaten the health and economic security of Washingtonians.
 Rural and low-income communities are disproportionately exposed to this threat.
-Avoiding the worst impacts of climate change requires an aggressive, comprehensive commitment to decreasing greenhouse gas emissions rapidly and equitably across all of Washington State's energy sectors: transportation, buildings, electricity and industry.
+Avoiding the worst impacts of climate change requires an aggressive, comprehensive commitment to decreasing greenhouse gas emissions rapidly and equitably across all Washington State's energy sectors: transportation, buildings, electricity and industry.
 The longer we delay in taking definitive action, the greater the threat to current and future generations, and the more costly it will be.

-In 2019, the Washington State Legislature directed the Department of Commerce to revise the State Energy Strategy, last updated in 2012, to align the strategy with the requirements of the Energy Independence Act,1 the Clean Energy Transformation Act2 and the state's greenhouse gas emission reduction limits.3 State law declares that a successful state energy strategy balances three goals:4
+In 2019, the Washington State Legislature directed the Department of Commerce revise the State Energy Strategy, last updated in 2012, to align the strategy with the requirements of the Energy Independence Act,1 the Clean Energy Transformation Act2 and the state's greenhouse gas emission reduction limits.3 State law declares that a successful state energy strategy balance three goals4 to:

-- Maintaining competitive energy prices that are fair and reasonable for consumers and businesses and support our state's continued economic success; - 2.
-Increasing competitiveness by fostering a clean energy economy and jobs through business and workforce development; and - 3.
-Meeting the state's obligations to reduce greenhouse gas emissions.
+- a) Maintain competitive energy prices that are fair and reasonable for consumers and businesses and support our state's continued economic success; - b) Increase competitiveness by fostering a clean energy economy and jobs through business and workforce development; and - c) Meet the state's obligations to reduce greenhouse gas emissions.